Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Atmospheric models

 The resulting synthetic high-resolution emission spectra include the Doppler shifting of spectral lines due to winds and planetary rotation towards the line of sight for each phase.
 We include all molecular species listed above as well as CIA H${2}$-H-He pair continuum opacities from \citet{Karman2019} and H$^{-}$ from \citet{John1988}.
-The resulting GCM phase-dependent model and P-T profiles and the gCMCRT output synthetic spectra are shown in the bottom-left and right panels of Fig.~\ref{fig:gcm_models_overview}.
-The GCM predicts an eastward hot spot at $+\degree$ east from the substellar point, which results in an asymmetry between P-T profiles with an equal longitudinal distance west or east as seen from the sub-stellar point.
+The resulting phase-dependent GCM spectra and P-T profiles of the gCMCRT are shown in the bottom-left and right panels of Fig.~\ref{fig:gcm_models_overview}.
+It is computationally expensive and resource intensive to run the spectral calculation, as it uses a Monte-Carlo radiative transfer method on many GPUs.
+Therefore, we computed synthetic spectra at nine phases uniformly sampled over the phase coverage during our three observing nights.
+For those spectral templates required at intermediate phases, we linearly interpolate these spectral templates in phase.
+The GCM predicts an eastward hot spot at $+8 \degree$ east from the substellar point, which results in an asymmetry between P-T profiles with an equal longitudinal distance west or east as seen from the sub-stellar point.
 As the planet rotates in the same direction as it orbits its host star, we see more of the hot spot region pre-eclipse compared to post-eclipse.
 This results in phase-dependent variations in both the continuum and relative line strengths (see bottom-left panel of Fig.~\ref{fig:gcm_models_overview}).
-As it is computationally expensive to run a full GCM at all observed orbital phases, we run the full GCM at 9 phases uniformly sampled over the phase coverage during our three observing nights.
-For spectra observed at intermediate phases, we linearly interpolate these spectra in phase.
-To enable comparison and cross-check between the 3D GCM and the 1D PHOENIX model atmospheres, we also created a set of GCM day-side-only models i.e. fixed at orbital phase $\phi=0.5$ (see top-left panel of Fig.~\ref{fig:gcm_models_overview}).
+As noted by \citet{deKok2014}, while the overall flux on cooler night sides may be lower, the relative line-to-continuum strength, which HRCCS is sensitive to, is strong.
+This suggests then that the phase-dependant change in the relative line strengths from the GCM will also be detectable as WASP-33 b proceeds in it orbit.
+To enable comparison and cross-check between the 3D GCM and the 1D PHOENIX model atmospheres, we also created a set of day-side-only GCM spectra i.e. fixed at orbital phase $\phi=0.5$ (see top-left panel of Fig.~\ref{fig:gcm_models_overview}).
 These templates were created by simulating the emission assuming continuum opacity without the effects of Doppler shifting.
 We also again explore the impact of any single absorber or emitter on the planet signal by creating day-side-only templates with only a single opacity source included i.e. only CO, only H$_{2}$O and only OH.
 CO is most prolific in spectral lines in the reddest parts of the ARIES spectra, while OH dominates its shorter wavelengths, and water persists throughout.